noronha-dataops/noronha/docs/source/reference/cli.rst

 .. parsed-literal::

     -n, --name          Name of the model you want to update -d, --desc          Free text description
     --model-file        JSON describing a file that is used for saving/loading this model.
                         Example:
                         {"name": "categories.pkl", "desc": "Pickle with DataFrame for looking up prediction labels", "required": true, "max_mb": 64}
     --data-file         JSON describing a file that is used for training this model.
                         Example:
                         {"name": "intents.csv", "desc": "CSV file with examples for each user intent", "required": true, "max_mb": 128}
+    --no-model-files    Flag: disable the tracking of model files --no-ds-files       Flag: disable the tracking of dataset files

 Dataset
 ===============